 Undoubtedly, the Ethernet connection is comparatively faster than a WiFi connection, and, it does provide security and reliability.
-That’s why most PC Gamers prefers wired connection.
+That’s why most PC Gamers prefer a wired connection.
 Though, an Ethernet connection sometimes shows an unidentified network error message with a yellow exclamation mark over the ethernet icon.
-That is quite frustrating because it stops users from accessing the Internet in Windows 10.
+That is quite frustrating because it stops users from accessing the Internet in Windows 10/11.
 Well, no worries, there are solutions to fix this issue.

-Misconfigured Network Settings – If you had made changes in your router settings recently.
-Then, you should change it back to the correct.
+- Misconfigured Network Settings – If you had made changes in your router settings recently.
+Then, you should change it back to the correct one.
 Here, mainly I am talking about Internet login details provided by your ISP.

 Unfortunately, there isn’t any single cause that triggers this ethernet issue.
 So there isn’t any certain way to solve it.
 However, I’ve compiled all working solutions that can permanently fix this problem.